kantord/twm-status-builder/README.md

 ./twm-status-builder.sh [modules]
 ```

-You have to supply a comma-separated list of modules to display.
-To first module to have
+You have to supply a comma-separated list of modules to display. **The first module to have
-a non-empty output will be displayed.
+a non-empty output will be displayed**.
 Example:

 ```
 ./twm-status-builder.sh pomodoro,calendar/upcoming,calendar/summary